moucheng2017/Pay_Attention_To_Mistakes/README.md

 ## Citation
-If you use this code for your research, please cite our paper:
+If you find the code or the README useful for your research, please cite our paper:
 ```
 @article{LearnMistakeAttention,
   title={Learning To Pay Attention To Mistakes},